Toby Green

 Professor, Precolonial & Lusophone African, King’s College, London

-Toby Green is professor of precolonial and lusophone African history and culture at King’s College, London.
-He is the author of The Heretic of Cacheu (Allen Lane/University of Chicago Press, 2025), The Covid Consensus: The New Politics of Global Inequality (C Hurst & Co, 2021) and A Fistful of Shells: West Africa from the Rise of the Slave Trade to the Age of Revolution (Penguin/University of Chicago Press, 2019).
+Toby Green is a Fellow of the British Academy and professor of precolonial and lusophone African history and culture at King’s College, London.
+His new book on which this article draws is The Heretic of Cacheu (Allen Lane/University of Chicago Press, 2025).
+He is also the author of The Covid Consensus: The New Politics of Global Inequality (C Hurst & Co, 2021) and A Fistful of Shells: West Africa from the Rise of the Slave Trade to the Age of Revolution (Penguin/University of Chicago Press, 2019).

 Written by Toby Green